-The definitions of incompleteness, irrelevancy, and inaccuracy utilized in analysis of the medication history were similarly applied in analysis of medical problem lists.
+The definitions of incompleteness, irrelevancy, and inaccuracy utilized in the analysis of the medication history were similarly applied in the analysis of medical problem lists.
 An incomplete medical problem record was a single problem (including symptoms, conditions, disease,

 diagnosis, etc.) not listed in the EHR that was listed in the eSource.
-An irrelevant record was a single problem listed in the EHR which was not listed in the eSource and deemed immaterial for the trial.
-An inaccurate record was one which included errors that compromised the veracity of data (e.g. number of years since the subject was first diagnosed with a condition).
-When comparing problems which were pulled from EHR to eSource verbatim, the medical reviewer did not count spelling errors as inaccuracies.
+An irrelevant record was a single problem listed in the EHR that was not listed in the eSource and was deemed immaterial for the trial.
+An inaccurate record was one that included errors that compromised the veracity of data (eg, number of years since the subject was first diagnosed with a condition).
+When comparing problems that were pulled from EHR to eSource verbatim, the medical reviewer did not count spelling errors as inaccuracies.

-Similar to medication records, a concordant problem record was one that was listed accurately in both EHR and eSource.
+Similar to medication records, a concordant problem record was one that was listed accurately in both EHR and in eSource.
 However, concordant problem records were classified further to account for mappability of concordant problem records that were deemed “modified in source”.
-For these terms that were not verbatim transferred from EHR to eSource, we had to consider how much concordance there was between EHR and eSource data after investigator interpretation.
+For these terms, that were not verbatim transferred from EHR to eSource, we had to consider how much concordance there was between EHR and eSource data after investigator interpretation.
 If there was not a word-for-word match between a problem in EHR and the associated eSource, the medical reviewer allowed for consolidation, disintegration, and term modification of problems to still be deemed concordant, collectively referred to as allowed records.

 The definition of an incomplete record stipulated that the absent information was critical in providing full context on the subject’s illness or the nature of the disease.
 Pursuant to that, the medical reviewer allowed for non-verbatim mismatches in problems between EHR and their corresponding eSource records as long as the problems reliably mapped to each other.
 As an example of consolidation, the presence of “coughing” and “runny nose” in an EHR problem list were not considered irrelevant if they were left out of the eSource as long as those two symptoms collectively map to a single consolidated problem, such as “common cold”, in the eSource.
 Similarly, as an example of allowing for disintegration, the problem “GERD” in the EHR was considered equivalent to the combination of problems “acid reflux” and “regurgitation of food” in eSource.
 Finally, another consideration of mappability was that of term modification.
-Two equivalent problems which were worded differently between EHR and eSource were not counted as inaccurate (e.g. “chest pain” in EHR and “angina” in eSource data was forgiven).
+Two equivalent problems which were worded differently between EHR and eSource were not counted as inaccurate (eg, “chest pain” in EHR and “angina” in eSource data was forgiven).

 Category Deﬁnition